 Blu-ray players: what we tested, what we found

-The best Blu-ray players we tested are capable of playing a broad array of video and audio formats, including 3D and 4K Blu-ray discs.
+The best Blu-ray players are capable of playing a broad array of video and audio formats, including 3D and 4K Blu-ray discs.
 Below is a list of criteria to consider when looking for the best Blu-ray player for your home entertainment system.

 Build Quality & Usability: Easy Interfaces & Scrolling